 The layered interactive map is indispensable.
 Isolating a street to one enumeration district and overlaying the 1920 map on the current map peels back 100 years of change.

 There are no recorded house numbers and street names in many of the areas outside the city limits, and some within the city.
-There are no house numbers given for farms.
+No house numbers are recorded for farms.
 In many cases enumerators entered street addresses such as “in the vicinity of Crosby, on Beaumont-Crosby shell road”, “south side of oil field”, “near Moonshine Hill” and “Kohrville and Neidorff Road”.
 It will take more time and better maps to identify the current location of those homes.
 Can we map the residence of Miss Cora Cramer who lived “on the west side of a dirt road leading from the Humble shell road to Aldine”?
 She paid her poll tax and prepared to vote, but she is not on the map.

 Although genealogists are familiar with census pages, some readers are not.
 The Federal Census, required every ten years, is the official count of all persons living in the United States.
 The effective date of the 1920 census was January 1.